werebear73/BoxContains/docs/index.md

 ```
 - docs: Contains documentation about the project
 	- requirements: Contains the project requirements by version.
 Inside the version folder, you will find the scope, business requirement, functional requirement, and any other associated figures (source and image).
+	- assets: Assets for MKDOCS
+	- stylesheets: Stylesheets for MKDOCS
 - src: Contains the source code of the project
 	- BoxContains.Category: All the projects associated with the Category (See Notes #1)
 		- src